ashishkumar822/Jetson-SLAM/README.md

 # Jetson-SLAM
 **To be done**

-**The Front-end of Jetson-SLAM will be released as a separate repository also.**
+**The Frontend of Jetson-SLAM will be released as a separate repository also.**

 **Authors:** Ashish Kumar